Moduli of stable maps with fields: Degeneration to the normal cone

-The cosection $\sigma_{\fN^N/\fB}$ lifts by the argument in \cref{ss:lift}.
 To describe this cosection explicitly, recall that the $GL_r$-torsor associated to is $P_N\times\bC^r$ and the tautological section $1$ of the vector bundle induces the $GL_r$-equivariant map $P_N\times\bC^r\to\bC^r$ given by projection onto the second coordinate.
 Then $\delta (1)$ is the projection $ A_N\oplus N\to N$.
 The section $1$ of $\pi_{\Vb(N)/Z}^*N\to\Vb(N)$ is regular and has vanishing locus $Z$ regularly embedded in $\Vb(N)$ by the zero section.
 So by the argument in \cref{prop: degeneracy} have that the degeneracy locus of the cosection is $\fZ$.
 We obtain the following:

 \begin{proposition} The triple $(\Vb(N),\pi_{\Vb(N)/Z}^*N,1)$ defines the moduli space of stable maps to $\Vb(N)$ with p-fields, with a perfect obstruction theory and a cosection localized virtual class